plugIntegrations

 2. You'll be redirected to GitHub to install the SRE.ai GitHub App

-3. GitHub will ask: "Where do you want to install SRE.ai GitHub App?"
+3. GitHub will ask: "Where do you want to install the SRE.ai GitHub App?"

 4. Select your organization (not your personal account)